YLerouge/infra-docker-dev-symfony-angular/README.md

 > It shoulds only be used for development and not production.
 Secrets are fake and not usable for other purpose than development.

+Tested on linux.
+It can be different on windows about permissions.

 ## Installation and Usage

 You need :